 If you rejoin paths after a split, we will not check for duplicates when the contacts reach the junction.
 It is therefore possible for a contact to appear twice on the same path, and receive the same messages twice.

-Opt-in for transactional emails
+Ignoring opt-in for certain transactional emails

 As a rule, all emails sent via the Automation Center will respect the opt-in status of the recipient.
-However, an exception has been made for the following entry points:
+However, an exception has been made for the following transactional entry points:

 - Abandoned shopping cart